 Check the Mississippi Paddle Share website for more information and to make a reservation.

 Do you dream of playing golf year-round with stunning views and perfect weather?
 Your dreams are a reality at Topgolf.
-Set to open in fall 2018 in Brooklyn Center, this popular high-tech all-season golf center will feature 100+ climate-controlled hitting bays with balls tracked by data-absorbing microchips.
+This popular high-tech all-season golf center features 100+ climate-controlled hitting bays with balls tracked by data-absorbing microchips.
 Score points by hitting balls at giant dartboard-like targets out on the field and aim for the bullseye.
-Topgolf will also feature a full-service restaurant, bars, private event spaces and meeting rooms, a rooftop terrace with a fire pit and more than 200 HDTVs.
+Topgolf also features a full-service restaurant, bars, private event spaces and meeting rooms, a rooftop terrace with a fire pit and more than 200 HDTVs.

 The Topgolf experience is about much more than golf.
 During your outing, you can sip on one of the special Golfbag drinks, shareable cocktails served in one of Topgolf’s signature take-home mugs; and share a Jumbo Pretzel Board, a giant pretzel filled with fruit, various meats and candied pecans, served with Pabst Blue Ribbon Cheese Sauce.
 If you’re feeling adventurous, try The G.O.A.T.
 (Greatest of All Time), which consists of caramelized French toast, Cap’n Crunch breaded fried chicken, over easy egg, chopped bacon, jalapeno gravy, maple syrup, green onion and Cholula.
 Whatever you order, be sure to save some room for dessert!
 Choose from Silver Dollar S’Mores, a trio of marshmallow-filled chocolate chip sandwich cookies; or injectable donut holes, 24 cinnamon-sugar dusted donut holes in two flavors of your choice: chocolate, raspberry jelly or Bavarian cream.
 You won't want to miss this incredible golf (or food) experience!